Tips to Create a Written Brand

 Select the right words to describe your company

 Avoid nouns and verbs.
-The description isn’t about what you do, but about the impression you leave with people So focus your attention on the adjectives.
-Do you want to seem authoritative or approachable, confident or caring, quirky, irreverent or cozy and welcoming?
+The description isn’t about what you do, but about the impression you leave with people.
+Focus your attention on the adjectives.
+Do you want to seem authoritative or approachable, confident or caring, quirky, irreverent, or cozy and welcoming?
 Compare how you want to be described, with what is really happening.
 Ask customers how they would describe doing business with you and read your online reviews, specifically looking for the adjectives.
 Sometimes you will find words and phrases you would never have considered and other times you may find subtle changes you need to make.
 When you are done with this process you will have the foundation for your written brand.

 Create a personality for your written brand

 Think of a person who embodies the words you picked out.
 It might be a real person or a composite.
 As you think about your person consider gender, age and where they are from.
 Why?
 In the real world, all of these things will influence how they speak so getting this mental picture will help you give a voice to them.

 This is a bit of a creative writing exercise so have a little fun with it.
 You know the feeling you want, you have a person, now have a conversation with them.
 Ask questions and answer them, not as you would, but as your brand person.
 If you are trying to create a warm and wise personality for your brand maybe your person is everyone’s favorite grandfather.
 The writing style will be filled with long stories told from the first person perspective with a lesson at the end.